Privacy Policy

 Service providers we use:

-• Email delivery: SMTP transactional email provider for verification codes, password resets, login alerts, and payment receipts.
-We do not use third-party marketing email lists.
+- Email delivery: Resend (with Amazon SES as a fallback) delivers our transactional email — verification codes, password resets, login alerts, and payment receipts.
+Only the recipient address and message content are shared to deliver the email; we do not use third-party marketing email lists.

-• Advertising & conversion measurement: When you opt in to marketing cookies (a separate toggle from analytics), we load conversion-measurement tags for the ad platforms we run campaigns on — Google Ads, and, when configured, TikTok and Reddit.
+- Advertising & conversion measurement: When you opt in to marketing cookies (a separate toggle from analytics), we enable conversion measurement for the ad platforms we run campaigns on — Google Ads (whose tag loads with the consent-denied Google tag described above and is switched on only by this toggle), and, when configured, TikTok and Reddit (whose pixels are not loaded at all until you opt in to marketing).
 These let us measure whether an action such as a signup came from one of our ads, so we don't waste budget.
 For Google Ads Enhanced Conversions, a one-way hashed (SHA-256) version of your email may be sent so the conversion can be matched to an ad click — the email is hashed inside your browser before it is sent, and we never share your plaintext email with advertising partners.
 None of this runs until you accept marketing cookies, and you can withdraw consent at any time via "Cookie Settings" in the footer.

 We may also disclose data when: